Information for parents

 The best way to protect children from the flu is to get the influenza vaccine each year.

-The Centers for Disease Control and Prevention (CDC) recommends everyone older than six months of age get the flu vaccine.
+Centers for Disease Control and Prevention (CDC) recommends everyone older than 6 months of age get the flu vaccine.
 To learn more about this year's flu vaccine, visit the CDC's flu page.

 Many studies show immune systems of children respond very well to flu vaccine.